-The IDWN was initiated at the first international conference of domestic workers and supporters in 2006.
-It was formed in 2008 with its organizational base in the IUF and supported by WIEGO.
-It is led by an all-women Steering Committee composed of representatives from domestic workers’ organizations in Latin America, Asia, Africa, North America and Caribbean, and more recently from Europe.
-For more, see the International Domestic Workers’ Network .
+An international network was initiated at the first international conference of domestic workers and supporters in 2006.
+The International Domestic Workers' Network was formed in 2008 with its organizational base in the IUF and supported by WIEGO.
+Led by an all-women Steering Committee composed of representatives from domestic workers’ organizations in regions globally, the International Domestic Workers’ Network was victorious in achieving a Convention on Decent Work for Domestic Workers.
+In 2013, the IDWN transformed itself into the first global union organization run by women: the International Domestic Workers' Federation (IDWF).

 There is a diverse range of organizations and networks that are organizing informal workers with differing strategies, within and outside of the formal trade union movement.
 The following are examples with links to more information:

 This national network consists of 35 organizations working with, and/or comprised of, waste pickers and/or itinerant buyers with a presence in 22 cities.
 Their focus is on peer support, advocacy, and cross-learning.
 Read the August 2011 AIW. newsletter .

 A trade union national centre in Nepal, GEFONT has several affiliates organizing informal workers such as domestic workers, home-based workers, vendors, and transport workers.
 See profile .

 This trade union national centre has taken a lead in promoting the organization of informal workers into unions and, with its affiliates, developing new organizing strategies.
 See profile .